aryamohanan/ceph-downloader/README.md

-# Provisioning Downloader
+# Ceph Downloader

-This service will take care of asynchronous download in provisioning
+This service will take care of asynchronous download